Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/FavoritesApi.md

 let favoritesApi = new FavoritesApi(this.alfrescoApi);

 let opts = {
-  'include':  // Array<string> | Returns additional information about favorites, the following optional fields can be requested:
+  'include':  //  | Returns additional information about favorites, the following optional fields can be requested:
 * path (note, this only applies to files and folders)

-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.